 Requirement Type Specifications

-CPU • Evaluation
+• Evaluation

-• Clock speed: 2.0 GH Clock speed: 2.0 GHz or faster
+Clock speed: 2.0 GHz or faster

-• Number of CPU cor es: 4 CPU cores
+• Number of CPU cores: 4 CPU cores

 • Production

 • Clock speed: 2.0 GF Iz or faster

 • Number of cores:

 • SNS 3500 Seri es Appliance:

-• Small: 12

-• Medium: 1 16
+• Medium: 16

 • Large: 16

 Note The number of cores is twice of that present in equivalent of the Cisco Secure Network Server 3500 series, due to hyperthreading.

 • SNS 3600 Seri es Appliance:

+• Extra Sma 11: 8

 • Small: 16

-• Medium: 2 24
+• Medium: 24

 • Large: 24

 Note The number of cores is twice of that present in equivalent of the Cisco Secure Network Server 3600 series, due to hyperthreading.
 For example, in case of Small network deployment, you must allocate 16 vCPU cores to meet the CPU specification of SNS 3615, which has 8 CPU Cores or 16 Threads.

-Memory • Evaluation: 16 GB
+• SNS 3700 Seri es Appliance:

+• Small: 24

-• Production
+• Medium: 4 40

-• Small: 16 GB for SN NS 3515 and 32 GB for SNS 3615

-• Medium: 64 GB for SNS 3595 and 96 GB for SNS 3655

-• Large: 256 GB for S NS 3695
+• Large: 40

+Note The number of cores is twice of that present in equivalent of the Cisco Secure Network Server 3700 series, due to hyperthreading.
+For example, in case of Small network deployment, you must allocate 24 vCPU cores to meet the CPU specification of SNS 3715, which has 12 CPU Cores or 24 Threads.

-Requirement Type Specifications S Hard Disks • Evaluati on: 300 GB • Production 300 GB t to 2.4 TB of disk storage (size depends on deployment and tasks).
-See the re Requiren ecommended disk space for VMs in the following link: Disk Space nents. nmend that your VM host server use hard disks with a minimum 10,000 RPM.
-Note When you create the Virtual Machine for Cisco ISE, use a single virtual disk that meets the storage requirement.
+Requirement Type Specifications Memory • Evaluation: 16 GB • Production • Extra Small: 32 GB • Small: 32 GB for SNS 3615 and SNS 3715 • Medium: 64 GB for SNS 3595 and 96 GB for SNS 3655 and SNS 3755 • Large: 256 GB for SNS 3695 and SNS 3795 Hard Disks • Evaluation: 300 GB • Production 300 GB to 2.4 TB of disk storage (size depends on deployment and tasks).
+See the recommended disk space for VMs in the following link: Disk Space Requirements.
+We recommend that your VM host server use hard disks with a minimum speed of 10,000 RPM.
+When you create the Virtual Machine for Cisco ISE, use a single virtual disk that meets the storage requirement.
 If you use more than one virtual disk to meet the disk space requirement, the installer may not recognize all the disk space.
-Storage and File System performance of ystem for the Cisco ISE virtual appliance requires a minimum write of 50 MB per second and a read performance of 300 MB per second. age system that meets these performance criteria and is supported by er.
+Storage and File System The storage system for the Cisco ISE virtual appliance requires a minimum write performance of 50 MB per second and a read performance of 300 MB per second.
+Deploy a storage system that meets these performance criteria and is supported by VMware server.
 You can use the show tech-support command to view the read and write performance metrics.
 We recommend the VMFS file system because it is most extensively tested, but other file systems, transports, and media can also be deployed provided they meet the above requirements.
 Disk Controller Paravirtual or LSI Logic Parallel For best performance and redundancy, a caching RAID controller is recommended.
 Controller options such as RAID 10 (also known as 1+0) can offer higher overall write performance and redundancy than RAID 5, for example.
-Additionally, battery-backed controller cache can significantly improve write operations. pdating the disk SCSI controller of an ISE VM from another type VMware Paravirtual may render it not bootable.
-NIC the required (two or more NICs are recommended; six NICs are isco ISE supports E1000 and VMXNET3 adapters. b We recommend that you select E1000 to ensure correct adapter order y default.
-If you choose VMXNET3, you might have to remap the SXi adapter to synchronize it with the ISE adapter order.
-VMware Virtual Hardware Version/Hypervisor VMware Virtu minimum) and all Machine Hardware Version 8 or higher on ESXi 5.x (5.1 U2 d 6.x.
+Additionally, battery-backed controller cache can significantly improve write operations.
+Note Updating the disk SCSI controller of an ISE VM from another type to VMware Paravirtual may render it not bootable.

+Requirement Type Specifications NIC 1 NIC interface required (two or more NICs are recommended; six NICs are supported).
+Cisco ISE supports E1000E and VMXNET3 adapters.
+Note You have to remap the ESXi adapter to synchronize it with the ISE adapter order.
+VMware Virtual Hardware Version/Hypervisor OVA templates: VMware version 14 or higher on ESXi 6.7, ESXi 7.0, and ESXi 8.0.
+ISO file supports ESXi 6.7, ESXi 7.0, and ESXi 8.0.